How we change what others think, feel, believe and do

 In other addictions, the person is sensitized, such that smaller actions are required for the same effect.

-The term 'addiction' is often quite loosely in common conversation with phrases such as 'marijuana is addictive' or 'he's addicted to computer games' without too much consideration of what the boundaries of the 'addiction' classification might be.
+The term 'addiction' is often used quite loosely in common conversation with phrases such as 'marijuana is addictive' or 'he's addicted to computer games' without too much consideration of what the boundaries of the 'addiction' classification might be.

 Physiological and psychological